We are living in pretty stressful times.

 On a physical level, this beautiful tree with heart-shaped leaves opens up circulation around the heart, helping it to beat with more ease.
 This makes it an excellent herb to use long term for heart health.
 It helps to calm the body, relaxing restless muscles and helping to release tension.

-Although fresh linden flowers can't be beat, they are only around for a very short time - a few days in early summer, to be exact.
+Although fresh linden flowers can't be beat (in my opinion) they are only around for a very short time - a few days in early summer, to be exact.
 Thankfully, linden is readily available dried and still makes a lovely infusion.
 For the best results, I like to make an infusion of about 1 ounce of herb to 1 quart water, and let it steep at least 8 hours before drinking.

 Motherwort (Leonorus cardiaca)